olewis14/F1-League-Management/README.md

-# For the time being, F1LM will only work in the Excel browser

 # F1-League-Management
 F1 League Management is an Excel template designed to help F1 2021 league owners track points, penalties, and other league statistics.
 Below is a summary of each page.